searinminecraft/Vixipy/README.md

 If you have the time, [help translate](https://translate.codeberg.org/engage/vixipy/) Vixipy to make it more accessible.
 No pressure of course.

 # See also
-* [PixivFE](https://codeberg.org/VnPower/PixivFE) - The project I took inspiration from
+* [PixivFE](https://codeberg.org/VnPower/PixivFE) - The project that Vixipy initially took inspiration from.
+Note that Vixipy is **no longer** a clone of PixivFE
 * [LiteXiv](https://codeberg.org/Peaksol/LiteXiv) - Yet another pixiv frontend, written in PHP

 # License